Dear readers of ADxS.org, please forgive the disruption.

 In addition to reducing ADHD symptoms, treatment of ADHD also reduces symptoms of comorbid stress in many areas.

-1. Normalization of comorbid mental disorders by ADHD medications
+1. Normalization of comorbid mental disorders through ADHD medication

-The symptoms of these areas, which were comorbidly significantly elevated before treatment, are returned to the normal ranges within 4 to 6 months by methylphenidate treatment.123 The presentation is consistent with our experience, although we do not believe that these are merely subjective improvements due to therapeutic expectation, but rather we consider this to be a direct therapeutic effect.4
+The symptoms in these areas, which were clearly comorbidly elevated before treatment, are returned to normal ranges within 4 to 6 months of methylphenidate treatment.123 This description is consistent with our experience, although we do not believe that these are merely subjective improvements due to therapeutic expectations, but rather we consider this to be a direct therapeutic effect.4

 ADHD treatment brings about improvements in terms of